Stool Tests for Colorectal Cancer

 There are three kinds of stool tests:

 immunochemical fecal occult blood test (iFOBT).
 For this test, you take a sample with a brush and dab it onto a special card.
 This test may be easier to do at home than FOBT.
 There are no drug or food restrictions, and collecting a stool sample may take less effort.
-This test should be done every year after age 50.

 Blood in the stool may be the only symptom of